-So, for example, if you like coffee every morning then storing your coffee maker near to where you keep your cups, coffee and creamers is a great option to consider.
+So, for example, if you like coffee every morning, then storing your coffee maker near where you keep your cups, coffee, and creamers is a great option to consider.

 We are working to streamline your kitchen so it is easier to perform tasks, such as making a delicious cup of coffee, cooking meals, or baking a cake for your Aunt Martha.
 That means arranging your appliances where they are most often is a game changer to start implementing today.

 Step #1.
 Sort what you have.

 Many of us probably have too many kitchen appliances, and if we are being honest, some of them you may not have touched in months or even years.
-Before we can get to your new organized setup you first need to see how much you have.
+Before we can get to your new organized setup, you first need to see how much you have.

-When it comes to tips on arranging kitchen appliances start by doing an inventory.
 To do this, find a wide-open spot where you can sort your small appliances and kitchen gadgets.
-A kitchen table will work great for this or you can set up a folding table bringing your sorting area closer to you.
+A kitchen table will work great for this, or you can set up a folding table, bringing your sorting area closer to you.

 - Section #1 – Any appliances you use daily.